 Sa’af is a research-led project that works to safeguard the craft native to the Eastern Provinces of Saudi Arabia; palm frond weaving.
-For the pavilion, Azaz Architects will be working directly with craftspeople to develop innovative textiles and experiment with their application, each textile being an interpretation of a process and story, interlocking them is the symbolic representation of a people.
+For the pavilion, Azaz Architects worked directly with craftspeople to develop innovative textiles and experiment with their application, each textile being an interpretation of a process and story, interlocking them is the symbolic representation of a people.

 About Azaz Architects